 Visceral

-Systemic disseminated candidiasis is characterized by an infection pathway without the influence of environmental factors.
-Spread through the blood leads to the fact that the infection can develop in any internal organ.
+Systemic disseminated candidiasis is characterized by a route of infection without the influence of environmental factors.
+Spread through the blood means that infection can develop in any internal organ.

 In medicine, the following classification is distinguished.

-Readers share!
+Readers are sharing!
 I'll tell you about

 Arthropant - ointment: my review and doctors, price